 If you’re looking to improve your customer buyer journey, you need to examine the many ways a person can interact with your brand.
-Then use this information to add a more human element to your brand and create a more personalized experience with your company.
+Then use this information to better humanize your brand with elements that create a more personalized experience with your company.
 This post shows you how.

 Start by researching the sentiment around your brand

 This means thinking beyond your website, blog, advertisements, social contributions, and both paid and owned media — taking a more holistic approach.

 Earned media, whether positive or negative, provides touchpoints that can throw a curveball into each stage of your customer’s journey.
 Monitor and respond to these earned media mentions in an appropriate and human manner.
 Read all third-party reviews and mentions, look at any criticism leveled against you and participate in online discussions.
 To do this:

 - Set up Google Alerts to receive notifications when your brand is mentioned on the web — this helps you understand where your brand is being talked about and gives you a heads-up to respond

 - Similarly, use social listening tools to discover when your brand is being mentioned on social media

 - Scour discussion boards and review sites such as Quora, Yelp, Amazon and other applicable sites

 According to Jay Baer in his book, Hug Your Haters, “Participation in discussion boards and forums creates more consumer advocacy than any other channel of customer service.”
 Participating in the discussion outside your website and owned media channels will help you understand more about audience sentiment.